 - (iv) Oral Discourse.
-A significant deficit exists when a student demonstrates a deficit of at least2 standard deviations below the test mean on at least one composite score and othermeasures of oral discourse.
+A significant deficit exists when a student demonstrates a deficit of at least 2.0 standard deviations below the test mean on at least one composite score and other measures of oral discourse.
 Oral discourse includes: - (A) phonology, - (B) morphology, - (C) syntax, - (D) semantics, or - (E) pragmatics - (k) Traumatic brain injury means an injury to the brain caused by an external physical force or by an internal occurrence such as a stroke or aneurysm, resulting in total or partial functional disability or psychosocial impairment, or both.
-The EPT shall obtain an opinion of a licensed physician as to the existence of a traumatic brain injury and its effect on the student's ability to function, as defined by the following criteria: - (1) The condition includes open or closed head injuries resulting in impairments in one or more areas, including cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual and motor abilities; psychosocial behavior; physical functions; information processing; and speech. - (2) The condition does not include brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma. - (l) Visual impairment including blindness means an impairment in vision as evaluated by an optometrist or ophthalmologist, demonstrated by central visual acuity that is 20/70 or worse in the better eye with correction, or a peripheral field that subtends an angle not greater than 20 degrees at its widest diameter.
-For the purposes of this disability, mobility and orientation shall also be considered to be special education services.
-The term includes both partial sight and blindness.
+The EPT shall obtain an opinion of a licensed physician as to the existence of a traumatic brain injury and its effect on the student's ability to function, as defined by the following criteria: - (1) The condition includes open or closed head injuries resulting in impairments in one or more areas, including cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual and motor abilities; psychosocial behavior; physical functions; information processing; and speech. - (2) The condition does not include brain injuries that are congenital or degenerative, or brain injuries induced by birth trauma. - (l) Visual impairment including blindness means an impairment in vision as evaluated by an optometrist or ophthalmologist. - (1) This term includes, but is not limited, to the following: